absrp/damage_datasets/README.md

 Includes:
 1. Strain profiles and profile location files.
-2. Shapefiles containing the fracture/aftershock density or strain intensity at a given distance from the fault.
+2. Shapefiles containing the fracture/aftershock density or strain intensity at a given distance from the fault for all of the plots in the manuscript.